 It is not only the person on the street or the person working at the bottom of these companies who is unhappy; there is also continuing shareholder dissent.
 It is important that shareholders are empowered and have the ability to make changes.
 They are unhappy and there is backlash from them about the massive bonuses and huge pay increases received by CEOs.
 If we empowered shareholders a bit more, they would have the ability to make those choices to help reduce inequality throughout the companies.
 Shareholders do not want to be associated with a company that has a CEO receiving a massive salary, massive bonuses and massive pay rises while the worker working on the basic wage is having their bonus scheme removed, for example.
 It is important that shareholders who have that moral compass can make that mark on the company.

 It is important to look at corporate governance legislation and regulations.
 The changes on reporting the gender pay gap are helpful, but they do not go far enough.
-It is good that we have reporting on the gender pay gap, but there should be something—not so much a carrot, but a stick—to ensure that the gender pay gap improves.
+It is good that we have reporting on the gender pay gap, but there should be something—not so much a carrot, as a stick—to ensure that the gender pay gap improves.
 It would be unreasonable to ask companies with a massive gender pay gap to reduce it to nothing in one year, but it would be reasonable for the Government to mandate companies to show progress in reducing the gender pay gap.
 That should involve not just saying, “This is what we will do about it”, but, “This is the timeline on which we expect to make progress.
 We will reduce our gender pay gap by 5% in the next two years and reduce it further after that.”

 A similar approach could be taken to wage ratios.
 Companies could be subject to a reporting requirement to submit details on how they will improve the ratio with set targets, and they could be subject to some kind of punishment if they do not meet those targets, rather than them just saying, “This is what we are doing”, but with no set outcomes.
 That is where a lot of people are on gender pay reporting and ratios.